What is it?

 As with all home beauty tech, results vary by individual.
 Your lifestyle, age and overall skin health determine the breadth and depth of your results.

 So, you may need longer to see your very best results.
-Be prepared to keep going with the double-daily sessions for up to around 6 months of use.
+Be prepared to keep going with the 30-minute daily sessions for up to around 6 months of use.

 Learn about my results next…

 I’ve tried red and Near-infrared LED light therapy before.
 And I saw excellent results, especially from the Dermalux Flex MD light therapy panel.
 But the LYMA is the only at-home cold laser which also uses photobiomodulation to work magic on your skin.
 So, I’m eager to see how it compares.

 I’ve decided to treat two problem areas I’ve not focused on in previous trials.
 That’s the annoying red thread vein on my right cheek and my crinkled old-lady hands!

 Let’s take a look.